-a) The permittee shall prepare a hydrogeologic report that uses Best Available Science to determine the water level changes along the boundary of the contiguous property owned or leased by the permittee.
+a) The permittee shall prepare a hydrogeologic report that uses best aAvailable sectore to determine the water level changes along the boundary of the contiguous property owned or leased by the permittee.
 The hydrogeologic report will be due within one hundred twenty (120) calendar days after requested in writing by the District.
-[Amended April 11, 2023 b) The permittee shall install at least two (2) wells to monitor water levels in the pumped aquifer at locations jointly determined by the permittee and the District.
+[Amended April 11, 2023]

+b) The permittee shall install at least two (2) wells to monitor water levels in the pumped aquifer at locations jointly determined by the permittee and the District.
+If the monitoring well is not located on the permittee's property, the District will be responsible for obtaining assess and the rights for drilling and monitoring the well.
 The wells will be installed and instrumented within two hundred seventy (270) calendar days after the permittee and District have agreed to the design and location of the monitoring well(s).
 The wells will be instrumented with equipment to measure water levels pursuant to Rule 4.3.3 and the data will be reported as set out in Rule 4.3.4.
 [Amended April 11, 2023]